 How do I know how much added sugar is in food?

 Sometimes it can be confusing figuring out just how much added sugar is in food.
 Divide the number of grams of sugar that are listed on the label by 4.
 For example, one of the top-selling yogurts with fruit in it has 18 grams of sugar.
 Divide 18 by 4 and you get 4.5.
 What does that mean?
 Eighteen grams of sugar on a label is the same as 4.5 teaspoons of sugar in that 6-ounce serving.
 Now that you now that, you just might not want to eat that yogurt after all!
 Opt for no sugar added yogurt and top it yourself with some fresh fruit.

-The Further Food 10-Day Restart: Sugar Detox Plan is a customized program to help you remove the extra sugar from your life and eat a more balanced and nutritious diet.
+The Further Food 10-Day Sugar Detox Plan is a customized program to help you remove the extra sugar from your life and eat a more balanced and nutritious diet.
 After just 10 days of cutting out sugar, you will notice that you won’t feel so moody and tired and all the time.
 And cutting out all those extra sugary calories not only helps us lose the extra weight, but we can reduce the likelihood of chronic illnesses and poor health.

-In the 10-Day Restart Plan, you will get an E-book which includes a meal plan, shopping list, and more than 30 delicious sugar-free recipes.
+In the 10-Day Sugar Detox Plan, you will get an E-book which includes a meal plan, shopping list, and more than 30 delicious sugar-free recipes.
 Additionally, during the 10 days, you get a video e-mail from a Further Food Sugar Detox Expert with useful tips on reducing cravings, healthy sugar-free snack ideas, and lots more!
 The Premium Plan also includes a one month supply of 4 Further Food products that can help you achieve your sugar detox and wellness goals, After 10 days, you can expect to feel more energized, less bloated, and lighter.
 Learn more and purchase here.

 Want to read more?